St. Athanasius Church (Bronx)

 The Church of St. Athanasius is a Roman Catholic parish church under the authority of the Roman Catholic Archdiocese of New York, located at Tiffany Street between Fox Street and Southern Boulevard, Longwood, Bronx, New York City.
 It is dedicated to Saint Athanasius of Alexandria, a Doctor of the Church.

 History

-Archbishop John Murphy Farley commissioned the parish in 1907, purchasing the entire city block for $58,000.
-The cornerstone was laid on May 31, 1908, by Cardinal Logue, Archbishop of Armagh, who was visiting on the occasion of the centenary of the Archdiocese of New York.
+The Archbishop of New York, John Farley, commissioned the parish in 1907, purchasing the entire city block for $58,000.
+The cornerstone was laid on May 31, 1908, by Cardinal Michael Logue, Archbishop of Armagh, who was visiting the United States on the occasion of the centenary of the Archdiocese of New York.
 The building was solemnly dedicated on February 21, 1909.
 Terence James Cooke (later Archbishop of New York) served there as a curate in the 1950s.